 The national drink of both Peru and Chile and both countries lay claim to the origins of the Pisco Sour and indeed the spirit it is made from – something we explore in the Pisco Wars, but as I explain below the earliest known Pisco Sour recipe is of Peruvian origin.

 While some like to omit the egg white, like most sours it's better made with, although half the white of a small fresh egg white is plenty.
-I'm an advocate of sugar syrup over caster sugar in all drinks, the Pisco Sour included, but if not using syrup then be sure to grint your sugar crystals to a powder to help it dissolve.
+Sugar syrup is easier than caster sugar in most cocktails, the Pisco Sour included, but if not using syrup then be sure to grint your sugar crystals to a powder to help it dissolve.

 More worthy of debate is the choice of pisco.
 My Peruvian friends favour pisco made from the Quebranta grape or even acholado (a blend of varieties).
 However, I prefer to use Peruvian pisco made from the more aromatic Italia grape, preferably mosto verde Italia pisco.